Sohs435/PYNQ-Z2-FPGA-HFT-Pipeline/docs/phase1_network_setup_ins.md

 6. Verify the Ethernet link using `cat /sys/class/net/eth0/carrier`.
 7. Ping `192.168.2.99` from the Windows host.

-Move on to Phase 2 if all steps completed and verification goes smoothly
+Move on to Phase 2 if all steps completed and verification goes smoothly.

+Additionally, please note that rebooting PYNQ Z2 should be done if one has connected it to the router running the internet connection via ethernet before this.
+Can be performed on tera term or putty.